Abhishek58003/Artificial-Intelligence-and-Machine-Learning-Internship-Project-/README.md

-# Artificial-Intelligence-and-Machine-Learning-Internship-project-
-"AI/ML Internship Project: Exploring real-world applications of Artificial Intelligence and Machine Learning through model development, data analysis, and problem-solving."
+Artificial Intelligence and Machine Learning Project

+Exploring the applications of AI and ML in real-world problems.
+This project showcases my work as an intern, where I developed and implemented various AI and ML models and algorithms.

+Features

+- AI and ML model development
+- Data analysis and visualization
+- Real-world problem solving

+Technologies Used

+- Python
+- TensorFlow
+- PyTorch
+- Scikit-learn